suragch/mongol-library/README.md

 ### MongolEditText

 The `MongolEditText` is a vertical text replacement for the standard Android `EditText`.
 As much as possible the [API](https://github.com/suragch/mongol-library/blob/master/mongol-library/src/main/java/net/studymongolian/mongollibrary/MongolEditText.java) seeks to follow the standard `EditText` [API](https://developer.android.com/reference/android/widget/EditText.html).
 It subclasses `MongolTextView`.
 In addition to allowing cursor location and text selection, it also adds the API elements needed to communicate with both custom in-app keyboards and system keyboards.

+Long clicking the `MongolEditText` will display a default `MongolMenu` with editing options.
+This menu can also be replaced with a custom menu if you implement `setContextMenuCallbackListener()`.

 #### Basic usage